 When it comes to public domain works, there are actually quite a number of business ideas that you can try out to start a niche business.
-First of all, I wanted to discuss briefly what public domain works are, and then I will cover a few ideas that I have heard of and am interested in.
+First of all, I wanted to discuss briefly what public domain works are.
+Then I will cover a few ideas that I have heard and am interested in.

 So, how do you actually make money with public domain works?
 Well, here are a few ideas that I have read about.

 Use public domain pictures to create and sell mugs, t-shirts, posters, stationary, and other items

 This is an idea I read about on a forum right here – (not sure if his $5,000/week income he mentions is realistic, but whatever).
 The thing with some popular print on demand sites like CafePress.com, Zazzle.com, Teespring (check out this post on the best ways to sell tshirts online for a more in-depth guide) is that they actually ONLY create the mug or tshirts for you IF they sell.

 In other words, you don't pay anything to create a listing (there may be some variations here depending on what site you use) – you only pay a selling fee.
 These services print and ship on demand the products you list.

 So you simply upload a public domain picture.
 Like this one of a 1938 Chevrolet Sedan.
 Then you pick one of the generic mugs or tshirts that CafePress.com or Zazzle.com has available.